 20 Secret Cake Baking Tips We Learned From Grandma

-Grandma knows the best tips and tricks to bake luscious layer cakes, bountiful bundt cakes and more.
+Because grandma always knew the best tips and tricks to bake luscious layer cakes, bundt cakes and more.

 Mix in a Banana